Admission DeadlinesApply for Fall Semester - July 1

 - Complete the NursingCAS online application for graduate admission at the NursingCAS website.
 NursingCAS is a national centralized application service for students applying to registered nursing programs.
 Submit all required documents to NursingCAS so that your application can be processed in a timely manner.
 Request all official transcripts be sent directly to NursingCAS.
 Students should ensure that all official documents have been submitted to Nursing CAS at least 6 weeks prior to the deadline date.
 To be eligible for this program you must have a minimum 3.0 GPA in your cumulative (all) course work.

 - Please direct all questions regarding your application to:

 NursingCAS Customer Service.

 - The University of Houston College of Nursing only offers admission to the MSN Tracks in the Fall semester.
-To give students the flexibility to schedule courses around their work and family life didactic course work is offered online, with lab and clinical components of the curriculum offered face to face.
+Courses, including lab and clinical components of the curriculum are offered face to face.
 All testing, class time, and clinical, practicum, and lab experiences are offered on Wednesdays.
 The College of Nursing Master of Science in Nursing (MSN) is a part-time program.

 - Applicants to the MSN Tracks must have graduated from an accredited BSN program.
 Applicants who have completed an international BSN program that is not affiliated to a university may not have satisfied the requirement for admission to the University of Houston College of Nursing graduate Tracks due to the non-academic nature of this type of coursework.
 Contact an advisor in the College of Nursing for additional information.